willymcallister/willymcallister.github.io/_articles/charge.md

 ---

 Electricity begins with *electric force*.
 We explain electric force by saying matter has a property called *charge*.
+Written by Willy McAllister.

 ----